 ISP supports projects that enhance research and teaching related to Islam, Islamic societies, and Muslim diasporas in the West.
 In particular, it encourages collaborative, interdisciplinary work that explores interregional and global contexts in which Islam plays a dynamic role.

 Undergraduate students are invited to explore the Islamic Studies minor.
-Graduate students can participate in the activities of the Interdisciplinary Seminar for Islamic Studies (ISIS).
+Graduate students can participate in the activities of the Interdisciplinary Islamic Studies Seminar (IISS).
+All U-M students are eligible for ISP Funding.